cataseven/Statistics-Graph-Chart-Card/README.md

 ### Editor

-Entity → General → **Value Transform** — a monospace text input field.
+Entity → **Advanced** tab → *Advanced Calculations* → **Value Transform** — a monospace text input field.
 Enter the expression directly (e.g., `return x - first`).

 ### Notes

 - The expression must be valid JavaScript and include a `return` statement
-- If the expression errors or returns a non-number, the original value is used unchanged
+- If the expression throws or returns a non-number (or `null`), that data point is dropped from the series — it is not silently replaced by the original value
 - Applied to every data point individually — both historical and live values
 - Works with all chart modes, aggregation functions, and other entity options
 - Context variables (`first`, `min`, etc.) are only available when processing a full data series — in the state row live value display, all context variables equal `x`